Assasz/rmr/README.md

 of a RESTful system.
 Resources respond to the standard HTTP methods and - still - have a bit of controller inside (e.g. they can throw HTTP exceptions).

-**Representation** of the resource here is just JSON formatted content of the response.
+**Representation** of the resource is just a formatted content of the response.
-It's operation's responsibility to expose resource in a wire format - JSON in this case.
-To achieve that, Symfony Serializer comes with help.
+Operation should not know the output format of the resource, but it should expose that resource in normalized form instead.
+It's formatter's responsibility to render resource in a wire format - JSON or XML in this case.

 ### If you want to play too...